Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 Reports can be generated for a single build variant, or for all at once.

 Let's say we want to generate a report for the `debug` build variant and the Android application module has the name `app`:
-- To generate JaCoCo-compatible XML report, call `:app:koverXmlReportDebug` Gradle task
+- To generate a JaCoCo-compatible XML report, call `:app:koverXmlReportDebug` Gradle task
 - To generate an HTML report, call `:app:koverHtmlReportDebug` Gradle task
 - To validate verification rules specified in the project in [verification block](#specify-verification-rules-for-named-variant), call `:app:koverVerifyDebug` Gradle task
 - To generate binary report in IC format, call `:app:koverBinaryReportDebug` Gradle task, for more info refer to the [relevant section](#binary-reports)